TIMELINE: The murder investigation surrounding Aaron Hernandez

 - The makers of Muscle Milk ended an endorsement deal with Hernandez on June 20.

 - Hernandez traveled to Boston to meet with his attorneys at Ropes & Gray after briefly visiting Gillette Stadium.
-Meanwhile, investigators returned to the North Attleboro industrial park off John Dietch Boulevard where Lloyd's body was found and appeared to be digging through a large pile of dirt presumably searching for evidence.
+Meanwhile, investigators returned to the North Attleborough industrial park off John Dietsch Boulevard where Lloyd's body was found and appeared to be digging through a large pile of dirt presumably searching for evidence.

 - A source told FOX 25 on June 19 that only three men returned to Hernandez's home at the end of the night on June 17 and Lloyd was not one of them.